 - Due to the very high melting point, hafnium metals are used in plasma welding torches.
 It is also used in rectifiers.

-- The metal is alloyed with other metals like iron, titanium, niobium, tantalum, The alloyed metal used for the production of liquid rocket thruster nozzles.
+- The metal is alloyed with other metals like iron, titanium, niobium, and tantalum.
+The alloyed metal is used for the production of liquid rocket thruster nozzles.

-- It is used as a scavenger in the steel industry due to its good affinity towards oxygen and nitrogen.
+- It is used as a scavenger in the steel industry due to its good affinity toward oxygen and nitrogen.
 Thus, it removes dissolved oxygen and nitrogen.

-- Hafnium chemical catalyst used in the polymerization reaction of organic compounds.
+- Hafnium chemical catalyst is used in the polymerization reaction of organic compounds.